 Marking the spot where a conquistador gave up his search for the fabled Seven Cities of Gold.

 A mysterious Spanish coin discovered near Lindsborg, Kansas in 1881 by a local college professor led to the beginnings of the legends of a visit by Spanish explorer Francisco Vasquez de Coronado.
 A later discovery of rusty chainmail seemed to confirm the stories.

-Coronado is believed to have visited Kansas wilderness in the 1540s during his hunt for the fabled “Seven Cities of Gold", also known as the “Seven Cities of Cibola".
+Coronado is believed to have visited what is now the Kansas wilderness in the 1540s during his hunt for the fabled “Seven Cities of Gold,” also known as the “Seven Cities of Cibola.”
 Possibly rooted in Portuguese myth, the stories of these ancient sites of native wealth drove adventurers throughout the new world on fruitless quests for a generation.

-Today the site in Kansas where Coronado may have ended his ill-fated expedition, and returned to Mexico, disappointed.
+Today the site in Kansas is where Coronado may have ended his ill-fated expedition and returned to Mexico, disappointed.

 Looking like the remains of an old fortification, the little stone castle atop the hill at Coronado Heights Park was built under a Works Progress Administration (WPA) project in the 1930s, marking the spot where Coronado is said to have gazed over the flatlands.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook